-AS I write this, I’m sat in my ‘office’ (aka the spare room) and I can hear the first MotoGP race of 2016 blaring out from the next room as my girlfriend gets a much needed fix of Rossi and company.
+AS I write this, I’m sitting in my ‘office’ (aka the spare room) and I can hear the first MotoGP race of 2016 blaring out from the next room as my girlfriend gets a much needed fix of Rossi and company.

 The din of action that’s tickling my eardrums would be more of a fitting soundtrack to a review of a sports bike.
 Instead it’s accompanying something that exists at the other end of the motorcycling spectrum – the updated Honda NC750X, a bike known for its practicality, economy and user friendliness, and for being a bit on the bland side.

 There’s a reason for that – it’s powered by a 745cc parallel-twin engine that's lineage can be traced back to a car, and not even a car that’s likely to get your trousers twitching; the engine has its roots in the OAP favourite Honda Jazz.